notsointresting/DBATU-Inquiry-Chatbot/README.md

 ## Mentor

-We would like to extend our gratitude to our project mentor for their guidance and support:
+We want to extend our gratitude to our project mentor for their guidance and support:

 - [Dr.Arvind Kiwelekar Sir](https://github.com/akiwelekar)